MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch5.md

 ![Module3hapter5step5im](images/module3chapter5step5im.PNG)

-4. Now in the hierarchy, select ShareAzureAnchorButton and move your attention to the Inaspector panel.
-Scroll down to the drop-down menu shown in the image below, select AnchorModuleScript and click ShareAnchorNetework().
+4. Now in the hierarchy, select ShareAzureAnchorButton and move your attention to the Inspector panel.
+Scroll down to the drop-down menu shown in the image below, select AnchorModuleScript and click ShareAnchorNetwork().

 ![Module3hapter5step6im](images/module3chapter5step6im.PNG)